menu

 Because of many things, Sugar City is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Sugar City really has some of the features that families look for when choosing a good community to raise children.
 Is Sugar City perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-Being a small city, Sugar City does not have a public transit system used by locals to get to and from work.
+Sugar City is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-Sugar City is a somewhat ethnically-diverse city.
 The people who call Sugar City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sugar City residents report their race to be White, followed by Native Hawaiian.
-Important ancestries of people in Sugar City include English, German, Danish, European, and Irish.
+Important ancestries of people in Sugar City include English, German, European, Danish, and Irish.

 The most common language spoken in Sugar City is English.
 Other important languages spoken here include Spanish and Tagalog.